The Directed Grid Theorem: From Fences to Cylindrical Grids

-Lemma~\ref{tech00} implies that $\UUU'$ together with $\LLL$ contains a cylindrical grid of order $k$ as a butterfly minor.
+By our choice of $s$, Lemma~\ref{tech00} implies that $\UUU'$ together with $\LLL$ contains a cylindrical grid of order $k$ as a butterfly minor.
 This completes the proof of Theorem~\ref{thm:main-cylindrical} and hence the proof of Theorem~\ref{thm:main-bramble} and therefore Theorem~\ref{thm:main}.